electricbookworks/electric-book/_docs/advanced/javascript.md

 ---
 ```

-This block tells Jekyll to process the script, which means it knows about it, which our eupb package needs to be able to include in the manifest.
+This block tells Jekyll to process the script, which means it knows about it, which the epub packager needs in order to include it in the epub manifest.

 Finally, if you're adding scripts to your pages, set `epub-scripts: true` in `_data/settings.yml`.
 This flags your pages as `scripted` in the epub manifest, which is required for validation.